Reports from Seattle's geographic center — the intersection of Downtown, Capitol Hill, First Hill, and Denny Triangle

 The Convention City Dispatch covers Seattle's geographic center — the intersection of Downtown, Capitol Hill, First Hill, and Denny Triangle — with the close attention that place deserves.

 The Washington State Convention Center's Arch building anchors this stretch of the city.
 So does the light rail, the Pike/Pine corridor, and a dense cluster of hotels, hospitals, and civic institutions.
 The decisions made about this block affect the whole city.
-Most of the coverage doesn't reflect that.

 We're trying to do something different: patient, place-based reporting that shows what's actually happening here, with enough context to make sense of it.
 Field observations.
 Civic analysis.
 Profiles of people doing consequential work in an underreported neighborhood.